You Didn't Disappear. You Were Erased.

 That does not have to be your story.

 The Mattering Effect publishes on October 6, 2026.
-If any part of this landed for you — if you recognized yourself somewhere in these words — then this book was written for you.
+If any part of this resonated with you, this book was written for you.

 Pre-order today and be among the first to reclaim what was never yours to lose.